pipelinelabo/datalaiq-wiki/ingesters/http.md

 ## Splunk HEC Compatibility

 The HTTP ingester supports a listener block that is API compatible with the Splunk HTTP Event Collector.
-This special listener block enables a simplified configuration so that any endpoint that can send data to the Splunk HEC can also send to the Gravwell HTTP Ingester.
+This special listener block enables a simplified configuration so that any endpoint that can send data to the Splunk HEC can also send to the DatalaiQ HTTP Ingester.
 The HEC compatible configuration block looks like so:

 ```
 [HEC-Compatible-Listener "testing"]